thisyearnofear/family/README.md

 ## How To Navigate This Project

 - Responsive components using tailwind.
-- Responsive carousel item based on orientation using Cloudinary API.
+- Fetches items applying orientation transformation using Cloudinary API.
+Responsive on both the gallery and carousel view.

 ## Why I Built This Project This Way